Layr-Labs/eigenlayer-contracts/docs/core/StrategyManager.md

 The `DelegationManager` calls this method when an operator is slashed, calculating the number of slashable shares and marking them for burn or redistribution here.

-Anyone can then convert the shares to tokens and trigger a burn via `burnShares`.
-This asynchronous method was added to mitigate potential DoS vectors when slashing.
+The first strategy recorded for an `operatorSet` and `slashId` also sets the slash's resolution block.
+Additional strategies added for the same slash do not reset the delay.
+This asynchronous clearing flow was added to mitigate potential DoS vectors when slashing.

 *Effects*:
 * Sets `burnOrRedistributableShares` for the given `operatorSet`, `slashId`, and `strategy`
+* Sets the slash resolution block for the given `operatorSet` and `slashId` if this is the first strategy recorded for that slash
 * Emits a `BurnOrRedistributableSharesIncreased` event